 Actually, Rome is a pretty good place to visit in winter too, as it doesn’t get downright freezing and there are far fewer tourists around.
 With Rome being such a major city, most of its attractions are still open in the offseason.

 How to Get Around Rome

-The metro centers around the Roma Termini train station, with two lines, as well as an express train connection out to Fiumicino Airport (FCO).
-There is also a shuttle bus that goes to and from the city center to the airport.
+farther afield.
+Between the metro, buses, and trams, you should be able to get anywhere you need.
+The metro centers on the Roma Termini Station, with two lines and an express train to Fiumicino International Airport (FCO).
+There is also a shuttle bus that connects the city center to the airport.
 You can buy a ticket for the airport shuttle here.

-Accommodation in Rome
+Where to Stay in Rome

 The Perfect 3-Day Rome Itinerary

-Day 1 in Rome
+Rome Itinerary: Day 1